11 Troubling New Covid-19 Symptoms and Complications

 Strokes associated with Covid-19 were also reported in Wuhan, China, in an April 2020 study in Thrombosis Research, where the novel coronavirus apparently began, and back during the 2004 SARS outbreak, according to a 2004 report in the Journal of Neurology.
 It can also happen after bouts of influenza, adds Dr. Schaffner.
 “You get an inflammation of the interior of the blood vessel and there is a tendency to get clotting,” explains Dr. Schaffner.
 “Part of this is an overresponse to this virus and this is all part of the collateral damage.”

-Heart damage has also been noted in people testing positive for Covid-19, with some people even dying of cardiac arrest, according to Kaiser Health News.
+Heart damage in Covid-19 patients has also been noted, with some people even dying of cardiac arrest, according to Kaiser Health News.
 Several heart attacks have been associated with Covid-19, reveals an April 2020 letter in the NEJM.
 This may be because the virus can actually infect heart muscle, but it’s also possible that the heart problems are a result of the body’s response to the invader, with clotting playing a role.
 “An increased likelihood of clotting can have an effect on the heart as well,” adds Dr. Heinz.
 “It’s a similar concept of lack of blood flow to the heart muscle itself.”

 Altered mental state